Makktu/StarDrifter-2025/README.md

 Finally pruned all the old code from global and player scripts.
 Basic damage system now working and functions set up.

+### Sun 5 Jan 2025

+Working on Phantom enemy - behaviours and collision logic This enemy if collided with will repel the player at 1.5x speed It will phase out when damaged, recharge, and phase back in Cannot be destroyed except with 3x bullets